Demand Generation Playbook for B2B Technology Companies

 Play 1: Deep ICP Definition

 Most B2B tech companies have an ICP document.
-Most of those documents are useless.
-They describe the company's ideal customer in terms so broad that they could apply to half the market.
-"Mid-market SaaS companies with 200 to 2,000 employees" is not an ICP.
-It is a starting point.
+Most are useless because they describe the ideal customer in terms so broad they could apply to half the market.
+"Mid-market SaaS companies with 200 to 2,000 employees" is a starting point, not an ICP.

-- Firmographic filters — company size, revenue range, industry vertical, technology stack, growth stage, and geographic focus.
-Be specific enough that you could build a target account list from these criteria alone.
+- Firmographic filters — company size, revenue, industry, technology stack, growth stage, geography.
+Specific enough to build a target account list from these criteria alone.

-- Pain indicators — observable signals that a company is experiencing the problem you solve.
-These might be job postings for roles your product replaces, technology stack components that create integration challenges, or public statements about strategic priorities that align with your solution.
+- Pain indicators — observable signals: job postings for the roles your product replaces, tech stack components that create integration pain, public statements of strategic priorities that align with your solution.

-- Buying committee map — every role involved in the purchase decision, their individual pain points, their information needs, and the channels where they consume content.
+- Buying committee map — every role in the purchase decision, their individual pain points, information needs, and the channels where they consume content.

-Spend the first two weeks of Q1 on this.
-Interview at least ten existing customers.
-Talk to your sales team about the deals that closed fastest and had the highest lifetime value.
-Analyse your CRM data to identify common attributes of your best customers.
-Use the demand gen calculator to model how different ICP definitions affect your total addressable market and pipeline potential.
+Spend the first two weeks of Q1 here.
+Interview ten existing customers, talk to sales about deals that closed fastest and had highest LTV, and analyse CRM data for patterns.
+Use the demand gen calculator to model how different ICP definitions affect TAM and pipeline potential.

-The output should be a single-page ICP document that every person on your team can reference.
+The output is a single-page ICP document everyone references.
 If it is longer than one page, it is too complex to be actionable.

 Play 2: Messaging and Positioning Framework

-With the ICP defined, build the messaging framework that will govern all demand generation content.
-This is not a tagline exercise.
-It is a strategic document that ensures every piece of content, every ad, every email, and every sales conversation communicates a consistent story.
+With the ICP defined, build the messaging framework that governs every piece of content, ad, email, and sales conversation.
+It should include:

-- Core narrative — the three-to-five sentence story that explains the problem, why existing approaches fail, and how your approach is fundamentally different.
-This is not a product description.
-It is a point of view about the market.
+- Core narrative — three to five sentences that explain the problem, why existing approaches fail, and how your approach is fundamentally different.
+This is a point of view about the market, not a product description.

-- Persona-specific messaging — how the core narrative translates for each member of the buying committee.
-The CTO cares about architectural decisions.
-The CFO cares about total cost of ownership.
-The engineering lead cares about developer experience.
+- Persona-specific messaging — how the narrative translates for each buying-committee role.
+The CTO cares about architecture, the CFO about TCO, the engineering lead about developer experience.
 Same story, different angles.

-- Proof points — the specific metrics, case studies, and third-party validation that support each messaging claim.
-Every claim in your messaging should have at least one proof point behind it.
+- Proof points — specific metrics, case studies, and third-party validation.
+Every claim should have at least one proof point behind it.

-This messaging framework will be used in every subsequent play.
-Do not rush it.
-Spend weeks three and four of Q1 refining it until your sales team, your executives, and your customers all agree it captures the real value of your solution.
+Spend weeks three and four of Q1 refining this until sales, executives, and customers all agree it captures the real value of your solution.

 Play 3: Content Engine Setup

-With ICP and messaging locked, build the content engine that will power demand generation for the next three quarters.
-This is not about writing blog posts.
-It is about building a repeatable system for producing, distributing, and measuring content.
+With ICP and messaging locked, build the engine that will power demand generation for the next three quarters.
+This is a repeatable system for producing, distributing, and measuring content — not a blog calendar.

-Define three to five content pillars.
-Each pillar should align with a major challenge your ICP faces.
-For a cybersecurity company, pillars might include cloud security posture, compliance automation, and incident response modernisation.
-For a data platform, pillars might include data pipeline reliability, cost optimisation, and real-time analytics architecture.
+Define three to five content pillars aligned with major ICP challenges.
+For a cybersecurity company: cloud security posture, compliance automation, incident response modernisation.
+For a data platform: pipeline reliability, cost optimisation, real-time analytics architecture.

 Build the content calendar.
-Plan the next 90 days of content production.
-The cadence should be at least one deep piece per week — a long-form blog post, a technical guide, a case study, or an original research piece.
-Layer in daily social content and bi-weekly email sends.
-Use a content ROI calculator to project the pipeline impact of your planned content output.
+Plan 90 days of production.
+The cadence should be at least one deep piece per week — long-form post, technical guide, case study, or original research — layered with daily social content and bi-weekly email.
+Use a content ROI calculator to project the pipeline impact.

 Establish the distribution framework.
-Every piece of content should have a distribution plan before it is written.
-Where will it be published?
-Where will it be promoted?
-What formats will it be repurposed into?
+Every piece needs a distribution plan before it is written.
 A single deep blog post should generate a LinkedIn carousel, two to three social posts, an email send, a podcast talking point, and a sales enablement one-pager.
+Tools like PostEverywhere.ai make it easy to schedule that repurposed content across LinkedIn, Twitter/X, Facebook, and Reddit from a single dashboard.

 Play 4: Measurement Infrastructure